 The next step in your treatment will depend on your individual needs.
 Some patients will wait 4-6 months for bone grafts to integrate fully into their jaw, after which time they can have dental implants placed.
 Other patients may be able to have dental implants placed at the same time as they receive grafts.
 In either case, treatment with our practice should help you regain the strength, aesthetics, and comfort that your original teeth provided.

 If you want to restore your smile with dental implants, bone grafting may be part of your treatment plan.
-Contact our practice in Somerset County or Hunterdon County to learn more about how bone grafting works or to schedule a consultation.
+Contact our practice in Somerset County and Hunterdon County to learn more about bone grafting or schedule a consultation.